shilpa0208/581RidesharingProject/README.md

 CS 581 - DBMS Ridesharing Project

 # Instructions on How to Run
+There's an instructional video above that you can use on how to run our program.

 ## Preliminary Things
 1) Install Jupyter Notebook software: http://jupyter.org/install.html